-The Center for Children and Young Adults is a transformative, model program whose mission is to provide safe and suitable housing, youth development activities and comprehensive supportive housing services for at-risk homeless youth who have been abandoned, abused, neglected and/or sexually exploited.
+The Center for Children and Young Adults provides safe & suitable housing, youth development activities and comprehensive supportive housing services for at -risk homeless youth who have been abandoned, abused, neglected and/or sexually exploited.

 The History Behind The Center